 Guide to Cruden Bay for Holidays

-Cruden Bay on the north east Aberdeenshire coast is a quaint former fishing village and a most pleasant location for a cottage holiday.
+Cruden Bay on the north east Aberdeenshire coast is a quaint former fishing village and a very scenic place for a cottage holiday.
 Rows of fishermen's cottages line the narrow lanes near the harbour.
 The village has an excellent sandy beach set into the bay, backed by sand dunes which lead to the golf course.
 There are several pubs for meals out at lunchtime or evenings.
-Even if you stay in self catering cottages in Aberdeenshire or harbour cottages in Cruden Bay, you can relax some evenings and eat out.
+Whether you opt to book a holiday cottage in Aberdeenshire or a harbour cottage in Cruden Bay, you can relax some evenings and eat out.

 View holiday cottages in Cruden Bay